skopen/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 - Randomly shift 25% of images up by 1 pixel
 - Randomly shift 25% of images down by 1 pixel

-Due to randomness of the procedure some images also got shifted diagonally towards the 4 corners.
+Due to randomness of the procedure some images also got shifted diagonally towards the 4 corners, increasing both the diversity and magnitude of the noise.

+![alt text][image3]

+The pixel shift needs to be minutely examined to verify.

 In effect, it helped improve the validation accuracy.

-![alt text][image3]

 The difference between the original data set and the augmented data set is the following: